SandroGrassia/LILLA-Audio-Sampler/README.md

 <img width="400" src="/pics/story_7.jpg")
 </p>

 The PCB is manufactured in Hong Kong, while component assembly is carried out in Italy.
-The enclosure is made in Italy and features an aluminum sheet case, crafted using a laser cutter and CNC bender press.
+The enclosure, also made in Italy, consists of an aluminum sheet case, produced using a laser cutter and CNC bender press.
 The latest version is **LILLA 2025**.